boazbk/tcs/lec_05_physical_implementation.md

 * **DNA computing.** People have suggested using the properties of DNA to do hard computational problems.
 The main advantage of DNA is the ability to potentially encode a lot of information in relatively small physical space, as well as operate on this information in a highly parallel manner.
 At the time of this writing, it was [demonstrated](http://science.sciencemag.org/content/337/6102/1628.full) that one can use DNA to store about $10^{16}$ bits of information in a region of radius about milimiter, as opposed to about $10^{10}$ bits with the best known hard disk technology.
 This does not posit a real challenge to the PECTT but does suggest that one should be conservative about the choice of constant and not assume that current hard disk + silicon technologies are the absolute best possible.^[We were extremely conservative in the suggested parameters for the PECTT, having assumed that as many as $\ell_P^{-2}10^{-6} \sim 10^{61}$ bits could potentially be stored in a milimeter radius region.]

 * **Continuous/real computers.** The physical world is often described using continuous quantities such as time and space, and people have suggested that analog devices might have direct access to computing with real-valued quantities and would be inherently more powerful than discrete models such as NAND machines.
-Whether the "true" physical world is continuous or discrete is an open questionIn fact, we do not even know how to precisely _phrase_ this question, let alone answer it.
+Whether the "true" physical world is continuous or discrete is an open question.
+In fact, we do not even know how to precisely _phrase_ this question, let alone answer it.
 Yet, regardless of the answer, it seems clear that the effort to measure a continuous quantity grows with the level of accuracy desired, and so there is no "free lunch" or way to bypass the PECTT using such machines (see also [this paper](http://www.cs.princeton.edu/~ken/MCS86.pdf)).
 Related to that are proposals  known as "hypercomputing" or  "Zeno's computers" which attempt to use the continuity of time by doing the first operation in one second, the second one in half a second, the third operation in a quarter second and so on..
 These fail for a  similar reason to the one guaranteeing that Achilles will eventually catch the tortoise despite the  original Zeno's paradox.

 * **Relativity computer and time travel.** The formulation above assumed the notion of time, but under the theory of relativity time is in the eye of the observer.
 One approach to solve hard problems is to leave the computer to run for a lot of time from _his_ perspective, but to ensure that this is actually a short while from _our_ perspective.
 One approach to do so is for the user to start the computer and then go for a quick jog at close to the speed of light before checking on its status.
 Depending on how fast one goes, few seconds from the point of view of the user might correspond to centuries in computer time (it might even finish updating its Windows operating system!).
 Of course the catch here is that the energy required from  the user is proportional to how close one needs to get to the speed of light.
 A more interesting proposal is to use time travel via _closed timelike curves (CTCs)_.
 In this case we could run an arbitrarily long computation by doing some calculations, remembering  the current state, and the travelling back in time to continue where we left off.
 Indeed, if CTCs exist then we'd probably have to revise the PECTT (though in this case I will simply travel back in time and edit these notes, so I can claim I never conjectured it in the first place...)